Anniepoo/identity/README.md

  * add to README a list of everything you can configure - pages, strings, behavior
  * document all
+ * logout kills session.
+We should check if we're auto-creating sessions or put on a setting

 ### Code Quality